Critical parameters of germ-monotone families of branching random walks: Abstract

 \section{Abstract}

-We introduce a broad class of families of branching random walks on a set $X$.
-The processes in each family are parametrized by a positive parameter $\lambda$ and they are monotonically increasing in $\lambda$ with respect to the germ order, a notion that extends classical stochastic domination.
-We define a general notion of critical parameter $\lambda(A)$ associated with a subset $A \subseteq X$ and investigate how modifications of reproduction laws affect these critical parameters.
+We introduce a broad class of families of branching random walks on a countable set $X$, which we refer to as germ-monotone branching random walks (GMBRWs).
+The processes in each family are parametrized by a positive parameter $\lambda>0$, which controls the overall reproductive speed, and they are monotonically increasing in $\lambda$ with respect to the germ order, a notion that extends classical stochastic domination.
+This framework encompasses a wide range of models, including classical continuous-time branching random walks, as well as discrete-time counterparts of certain non-Markovian processes such as ageing branching random walks.

+We define a general notion of critical parameter $\lambda(A)$ associated with each subset $A \subseteq X$, which serves as a threshold separating almost sure extinction in $A$ from positive probability of survival in $A$.
+This unifies and extends the classical global and local critical parameters $\lambda_w$ and $\lambda_s$, which can be recovered as special cases.
+We then investigate how modifications of the reproduction laws, either on a finite set or on a more general subset of $X$, affect these critical parameters.
+Our results extend earlier contributions in the literature.

 {\bf Keywords}: branching random walk, branching process, germ order, critical parameters, local survival, global survival, pure global survival phase.

 {\bf AMS subject classification}: 60J05, 60J80.